servo/book/src/contributing/getting-started.md

 #### Can I use an AI tool to assist in finding bugs or security issues in Servo?

-Yes, but you must verify the output of any AI tools before filing issues against the Servo project.
+Yes, but you must verify the output of any AI tool before filing issues against the Servo project.
 Any issues filed against the project are expected to abide by the project's AI policy—you must be able to reproduce and validate any findings, not simply trust the tool's output.

 #### Can I use an AI tool to help me understand Servo's codebase better?